-- Step 1: The cats receive a pre-anesthetic injection of buprenorphine, an excellent long-acting pain drug for cats, combined with nalbuphine, a short-acting injectable pain medication.
+- Step 2: The cats receive a pre-anesthetic injection of buprenorphine, an excellent long-acting pain drug for cats, combined with nalbuphine, a short-acting injectable pain medication.
 Depending on the cat's temperament and mood, sedatives may be added as well to control anxiety pre-op and to provide additional pain relief.
-This type of opioid medication is mode 1, and it is given in a pre-emptive fashion.

-- Step 2: Anesthesia is induced with injectable IV drugs, and then the cat is placed on inhalation anesthetic.
+- Step 3: Anesthesia is induced with injectable IV drugs, and then the cat is placed on inhalation anesthetic.
 The injectable drugs are chosen to take advantage of their inherent pain control properties.
-This is mode 2, and it is also done pre-emptively.
-The cat's blood pressure, oxygen saturation, and expired CO2 are monitored.
+The cat's blood pressure, heart rate, oxygen saturation, and expired CO2 levels are monitored.

-- Step 3: Nerve blocks are done with local anesthetic.
-This is mode 3, and it is also done pre-emptively.
+- Step 4: Nerve blocks are done with local anesthetic.

-- Step 4: The surgery is done with a CO2 laser.
+- Step 5: The surgery is done with a CO2 laser.
 This instrument seals nerves and blood vessels to reduce bleeding and pain.
-This is mode 4.

-- Step 5: After recovery, buprenorphine pain medication is given orally, and continued for the next five or six days.
-To this we add gabapentin, another pain medication that works by a different mechanism and which is particularly effective on nerve and phantom pain, which is mode 5.
-A medication called Onsior, a coxib-class non-steroidal anti-inflammatory, is also used post-op as mode 6.
+- Step 6: After recovery, buprenorphine pain medication is given orally, and continued for the next five or six days.
+To this we add gabapentin, another pain medication that works by a different mechanism and which is particularly effective on nerve and phantom pain.
+Depending on the cat's age, a third medication called Onsior, a coxib-class non-steroidal anti-inflammatory, may also used post-op.

-This depends on their individual needs.
+The prices quoted below are for immature cats under 6 months.
+Older cats get a plan tailored to their individual needs.
 We will discuss these needs during the pre-surgical exam.
-In general, the costs for young, healthy patients are as follows, current January of 2018:
+In general, the costs for young, healthy patients are as follows, current January of 2019:

 We may occasionally decline to declaw a particular cat